 The practical legacy of this research will be a reinvigorated focus on character and virtues development in schools, with particular reference to promoting the allocentric (other-focused) virtues of compassion and gratitude.
 The intervention will bequeath concrete materials in the form of teacher handbooks and lesson plans that can be used by schools wishing to cultivate these virtues in the classroom.

-Read Dr. Liz Gulliford's Virtue Insight blog post 'The Ripple Effects of Classroom Compassion and Gratitude'.
+Read our Virtue Insight blog post 'The Ripple Effects of Classroom Compassion and Gratitude'.

-This interdisciplinary project combines a philosophical, conceptual analysis of the relations between five virtues, with an empirical examination of two virtues; gratitude and compassion.
-The empirical component of the research involves a school intervention study, specifically designed for Years 7 and 8 (young people aged 11 – 13 years).
+This interdisciplinary project combined a philosophical, conceptual analysis of the relations between five virtues, with an empirical examination of two virtues; gratitude and compassion.
+The empirical component of the research involved a school intervention study, specifically designed for Years 7 and 8 (young people aged 11 – 13 years).

 Literature Review & Findings